 The area itself (formerly the imperial stables) offers its own public art spaces.
 For example:

 - The artistic makeovers of the archways connecting courtyards

 - An ever-changing installation in the MQ Art Box transparent container

 - International exhibitions (mostly free) in the frei_raum Q21 exhibition space

 In addition, various museal institutions make their home in the MQ.
-The Leopold Museum, MUMOK and Kunsthalle all provide space for a series of exhibitions that typically feature art from the 20th and 21st centuries.
+The MUMOK and Kunsthalle in particular provide space for exhibitions that typically feature art from the 21st and late 20th centuries.

 Public Art Vienna

 Public Art Vienna promotes and organises numerous permanent and temporary art projects across public spaces in the city.